oVirt/ovirt-site/source/howto/create-a-windows-xp-virtual-machine.html.md

 10. Click Configure Virtual Disks to add storage to the virtual machine.
 11. Enter a Size for the disk.
+12. Change the Interface to IDE
-12. Click OK
+13. Click OK
     1. The parameters in the following figure such as Interface and Allocation Policy are recommended, but can be edited as necessary.
     2.  ![](Add_Virtual_Disk_WinXP.jpg "fig:Add_Virtual_Disk_WinXP.jpg")
     3. Figure 1.4.
 Add Virtual Disk configurations
-    4. Note: [As mentioned above](How_to_create_a_Windows_XP_Virtual_Machine#VirtIO_interfaces) When using the VirtIO interface (recommended) additional drivers are required at install time.
-You can use the IDE interface instead which does not require the additional drivers.
-The OS install guide covers both VirtIO and IDE interfaces below.
+    4. Note: [As mentioned above](How_to_create_a_Windows_XP_Virtual_Machine#VirtIO_interfaces) XP does not support using the VirtIO interface and the additional drivers cannot be installed.
+You must use the IDE interface instead which does not require the additional drivers.

-13. Close the Guide Me window by clicking Configure Later.
+14. Close the Guide Me window by clicking Configure Later.
 Your new Windows XP virtual machine will display in the Virtual Machines tab.

 You have now created your Windows XP virtual machine.
 Before you can use your virtual machine you need to install an operating system on it.